SoftwareDesignLab/ArCode/README.md

 Link to the tutorial video will be uploaded shortly.

 # Contact
 Please do not hasitate to reach out to us should you have any question about ArCode.
-You may get in contact with us throught as8308@rit.edu.
+You may get in contact with us throught as8308 at rit dot edu.